This review is from my point of view I’m not a sponsored or professional pilot in any way just look at my flight videos.

 Still working on the finial review video.

-(Video’s will be linked above)
+(Video’s will be linked below)

 These motors are really smooth and the just keep piling on the speed.
 The thrust seemsto have a very linear feel across the whole throttle range.